stevedxfph/tscript34-p0012-lib01/README.md

 - [X] Upload a zip to https://central.sonatype.com/publishing and see that it got rejected.
 At least it lists a bunch of reasons why.
   No .sha1s / .md5s.
 Why doesn't the dumb Maven plugin generate those, huh?
-- [ ] Generate some sha1s and md5s myself
+- [X] Generate some sha1s and md5s myself
+  - I wrote [a small Ruby script](./generate.hashes.rb) to help.
+- [X] Add some extra metadata to pom.xml
+- [X] A few more attempts at zip files to get the folder structure right

 #### Upload Attempt 3